 I rescued Linda a few years ago after she was surrendered by her previous humans.
-I’m not entirely sure about the circumstances of her home of origin, but it took lots of love, and patience, and many months to get her to really open up, and overcome her inexplicable fear of men and the doorbell.
+I’m not entirely sure about the circumstances of her home of origin, but I suspect some serious abuse and mistreatment, which took lots of love, and patience, and many months to overcome.

 Linda and I must be soul mates, because almost immediately upon meeting we settled into a really nice groove, as if we’ve been doing the human/dog thing together forever.
 Linda tells me when she’s hungry (all the time!), in need of a walk (once a day when it’s cold, and six times a day when it’s nice out), or feeling insanely maniacally playful (about ten minutes a day).
 The rest of the time she sleeps, snoring loudly, basically oblivious to my existence.